MetaMask/create-release-branch/docs/usage-polyrepo.md

 After you run the command, the tool will:

 1. Adjust the version of the package to the version specified.
-2. Read the Git history of the repo to extract the names of the commits which have occurred since the Git tag that corresponds to the current version (before being changed).
+2. Read the Git history of the repo to extract the names of the commits which have occurred since the Git tag that corresponds to the current version.
 3. Add a new section to the changelog for the release version which lists the commits gathered.
 4. Commit the changes to a new branch called `release/<release-version>` (e.g. `release/1.2.3`) and switch to that branch.